The Well-Tempered Clavier: Style

-Musically, the structural regularities of the Well-Tempered Clavier encompass an extraordinarily wide range of styles, more so than most pieces in the literature.
-The preludes are formally free, although many of them exhibit typical Baroque melodic forms, often coupled to an extended free coda (e.g. Book I preludes in C minor, D major, and B♭ major).
+Musically, the structural regularities of the Well-Tempered Clavier encompass a wide range of styles.
+The preludes are formally free, although many of them exhibit typical Baroque melodic forms, often coupled to an extended free coda (e.g. Book 1 preludes in C minor, D major, and B♭ major).
 The preludes are also notable for their odd or irregular numbers of measures, in terms of both the phrases and the total number of measures in a given prelude.

 Each fugue is marked with the number of voices, from two to five.
-Most are three- and four-voiced fugues, but two are five-voiced (the fugues in C♯ minor and B♭ minor from Book I) and one is two-voiced (the fugue in E minor from Book I).
+Most are three- and four-voiced fugues, but two are five-voiced (the fugues in C♯ minor and B♭ minor from Book 1) and one is two-voiced (the fugue in E minor from Book 1).
 The fugues employ a full range of contrapuntal devices (fugal exposition, thematic inversion, stretto, etc.), but are generally more compact than Bach's fugues for organ.

 Several attempts have been made to analyse the motivic connections between each prelude and fugue – most notably Wilhelm Werker and Johann Nepomuk David.
 The most direct motivic reference appears in the B major set from Book 1, in which the fugue subject uses the first four notes of the prelude, in the same metric position but at half speed.

 Reception

-Both books of the Well-Tempered Clavier were widely circulated in manuscript, but printed copies were not made until 1801, by three publishers almost simultaneously in Bonn, Leipzig and Zurich.
+Both books of the Well-Tempered Clavier were widely circulated in manuscript, but printed copies were not made until 1801, 51 years after Bach's death, by three publishers almost simultaneously in Bonn, Leipzig and Zurich.
 Bach's style went out of favour in the time around his death, and most music in the early Classical period had neither contrapuntal complexity nor a great variety of keys.
 But, with the maturing of the Classical style in the 1770s, the Well-Tempered Clavier began to influence the course of musical history, with Haydn and Mozart studying the work closely.

 Mozart transcribed some of the fugues of the Well-Tempered Clavier for string ensemble: